 The gallery also represents three or four other international artists and makers working in Vietnam, each with their own perspective on life in this beautiful country.
 This is a MUST see!

-Worth a visit as it is reasonably priced and sells lots of postcards, notebooks and other types of souvenirs if you want something other than a print.
+Ha is a well-established Hoi An artist producing detailed ink drawings and watercolour paintings of Vietnam’s hill tribes and some local scenes.
+All are available as postcards, greetings cards, mini prints, and canvas prints.
+Very affordable and modern, and located just before the Japanese Bridge.
+Worth a visit as it is reasonably priced and sells lots of postcards, notebooks, and other types of souvenirs if you want something other than a print.

 This gallery is owned by Truong Bach Tuong, and contains his own artworks as well as several other artists, all from Vietnam.
 The paintings are large, colourful and decorative.
 Interesting techniques and textures of paint, while the subject matters and uncomplicated and pleasing.

 The prices are good for the quality of the artwork, and the atmosphere of the gallery is calm, with benches for longer viewing and the staff speak excellent English.
 Good to visit to find work for a large interior space.
 (Also called Rest Stop 57, because it has free restroom facilities).

 A fusion of art gallery, boutique and coffee shop, showing work from artists in Hanoi, and also has a selection of ceramics by a French artist.
 Mainly focuses on portraits and faces, but interesting techniques and inexpensive for the quality.